PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 - **Name** - specific Tax ID
 - **Rate** - specific Tax rate in numeric value
 - **Enabled or Disabled switch toggle button** - switching the toggle button Enables or Disables specific Tax
-- **Edit (pen icon)** - allows to edit specific Tax properties, after redirercting to the Edit interface
+- **Edit (pen icon)** - allows editing specific Tax properties, after redirecting to the Edit interface
 - **Three-dot menu** - Tax deletion

 ### Pagination

-- **Page number input** - function that displays the desired page number of the listing, after inputting number and pressing Enter.
+- **Page number input** - function that displays the desired page number of the listing, after inputting the number and pressing Enter.
-- **Vewing indicator text** - text, indicating what pages the user is seeing
+- **Viewing indicator text** - text, indicating what pages the user is seeing
-- **Items per pag**e - dropdown with the numeric values, how much items can be shown in listing:
+- **Items per page** - dropdown with the numeric values, how many items can be shown in listing:
   - 10
   - 20
   - 50